sst/sst/www/docs/advanced/iam-credentials.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

+If you are using temporary credentials, also set:

+- AWS_SESSION_TOKEN

 This is often the most convenient way to configure credentials when deploying your SST app in a CI environment.
 If you are deploying through [Seed](https://seed.run/), [follow this guide to configure IAM credentials](https://seed.run/docs/iam-credentials-per-stage).

 ### Configuring AWS Vault